 Would You Rather Be Right or Would You Rather Be Happy?

-Sometimes we have to choose between them.
+Sometimes we have to choose.
 Which is more important to you?

-Internally, deep down, many people have the experience that they are damaged, broken, “not good enough,” or simply “not enough.”
-Such thoughts and the beliefs that fuel them usually have their origins in the messages received from others starting early in life.
+Internally, deep down, many people have the experience that they are damaged, broken, or simply “not enough.”
+Such thoughts and the beliefs that fuel them usually have their origins in the messages they received from others starting early in life.
 How we react in the present is strongly influenced by childhood experiences and internalized beliefs.

-These beliefs and the resultant feelings are often so distressing that we protect ourselves by keeping them unconscious.
-Occasionally, there may be some vague awareness of their existence, but due to the discomfort they generate they tend to remain hidden—from oneself, as well as from everyone else.
+These beliefs and the resulting feelings are often so distressing that we protect ourselves by keeping them unconscious.
+Occasionally, there may be some vague awareness of their existence, but due to the discomfort they generate, they tend to remain hidden—from oneself as well as from everyone else.
 They also affect (or perhaps infect) most all ongoing relationships.